HealthCatalyst/healthcareai-r/inst/docs/comparing-and-deploying/deploy.md

 print(proc.time() - ptm)
 ```

-## Full example code for reading from (and pushing predictions to) a CSV
+## Full example code for reading (and pushing predictions to) a CSV

 Start with the arguments.
 You'll want to add